-Kale Fortress is a fifteenth century fortress stands on the highest hill in the Skopje valley and provides excellent views over the city.
+Kale Fortress is a fifteenth-century fortress that stands on the highest hill in the Skopje valley and provides excellent views over the city.

-This was one of the biggest and most important oriental bazaars in the Balkans. set on the eastern bank of the Vardar River, it represents a mixture of Eastern and Western culture.
-It houses mosques, inns, a clock tower, a bezisten, Turkish baths, churches, and various shops.
+This was one of the biggest and most important oriental bazaars in the Balkans. set on the eastern bank of the Vardar River, it represents a mixture of Eastern and Western cultures.
+It houses mosques, inns, a clock tower, a beaten, Turkish baths, churches, and various shops.

 Millennium Cross is found on the peak of the mountain Vodno and it is a significant tourist attraction.
 As its name may hint, it was built to celebrate 2000 years of the existence of Christianity.
 The cross was built on the highest point of Vodno Mountain.

 City Park is a large green area in the center of Skopje.
-It is one of the nicest place to go for recreation, as there are pathways around the small lakes, tennis courts, the children’s amusement park, cafes, restaurants, and other important facilities.
-More over the city Zoo and stadium are within the park which means you can easily move on when a need a rise.
+It is one of the nicest places to go for recreation, as there are pathways around the small lakes, tennis courts, the children’s amusement park, cafes, restaurants, and other important facilities.
+Moreover the city Zoo and stadium are within the park which means you can easily move on when a need arise.

 The Skopje cultural summer festival is the premier cultural event in Skopje.
-It is held every year during summer and it includes music concerts, operas, ballets, play art and photograph.
+It is held every year during summer and it includes music concerts, operas, ballets, plays art and photographs.
 The Skopje Jazz Festival is another notable cultural event.
 It is normally held annually in October since its inception in 1981.